 Guide to Skin Toners: Do You Need It & How to Use It

 Toners are often misunderstood and most people don't know if they should use it, or how to use it.
-Before moisturizing and following your facial cleanser, a face toner is a quick, absorbing liquid that helps to remove excess dirt, traces of oil and makeup, correct and balance the pH of your skin, and control acne.
+Before moisturizing and following your facial cleanser, a face toner is a quick, absorbing liquid that helps to remove excess dirt, traces of oil and makeup, correct and balance the pH of your skin to make it the ideal slightly acidic pH around 5.5 (cleansers often make skin's pH too acidic so toner helps bring it back down).
 In other words, a facial toner thoroughly cleans the skin and helps remove built up surface dead skin cells.
-By helping to clean and close pores, it's especially beneficial for acne-prone skin.
+By helping to clean and close pores, and balance pH, it's especially beneficial for acne-prone skin.

 Difference Between Toner and Astringent

 Examples of astringents include calamine lotion, distilled vinegar, rubbing alcohol, silver nitrate and witch hazel.
 Astringent solutions are recommended for insect bites, fungal infections, and minor skin irritations, more than daily cleansing like a toner.

 Choosing a Toner for Your Skin Type

 First of all, it's important to always use an alcohol-free face toner.
 The other ingredients should be picked based on your skin type.

 How to Use a Face Toner

 - For acne-prone skin, choose an alcohol free toner with alpha hydroxy acid (AHA).
 This will leave your skin clean and glowing without flaking.
 A gentle tingle for a few seconds will let you know it has just the right pH level that is slightly acidic.
 This form of acid is gentle even for sensitive skin, unlike irritating ingredients like retinoids.

 - Salicylic acid is often recommended in a facial toner for acne prone skin.
 However, this ingredient can be harsh and irritating, especially for sensitive skin.

 - Other ingredients for normal to combination skin may include coenzyme Q10, hyaluronic acid, glycerin and vitamin C.